cefleet/cefleet-teaching-notes/Programming-102/1-lists.md

 - Exercises

 ## Terms
-- *lists* - `Lists are a data type of ordered gropuing of values.
+- *lists* - `Lists are a data type of ordered grouping of values.
 They are called arrays in most other languages.`

 - *index* - `In a list or an array, it is the number representation of the position of an item in the list or array`

 ## What are the parts of a list?

 - ```python
-    [1,2,3] #List of intergers
+    [1,2,3] #List of integers
     ["hi", "my", "name", "is", "Clint"] #List of strings [1,"stringy", False] # List of mixed types
-> List start with an opening square bracket '[' have coma seperated values and then end with the closing sqaure bracket ']'.
+> List start with an opening square bracket '[' have coma separated values and then end with the closing square bracket ']'.

 ## Creating lists
 - ```python